The Best WordPress Security Plugins and Services (Both Free and Premium) 2018

-If you already know a bit about WordPress security, you might want to take a more hands-on approach.
+If you already know a bit about WordPress security, you may want to take a more hands-on approach.
 If so, the WP Security Audit Log plugin could be exactly what you need.

 The plugin keeps track of everything happening behind the scenes of your WordPress website.
-Most notably, it keeps track of your users, allowing you to spot the bad eggs before they do anything too serious.
+Most notably, your users — allowing you to spot the bad eggs before they do anything too serious.
 For example, if an existing user creates a new account, edits a published post, or swaps someone’s user role, these are all potential flags that the user is up to no good.

-WP Audit Security Log will record all of these suspicious acts so that you can deal with it accordingly.
+WP Audit Security Log will record all of these suspicious acts so you can deal with them accordingly.

 Although it’s good to understand what’s going on, my advice is to always secure your site first, and ask any necessary questions later!

-If your budget won’t stretch to a reputable managed hosting service, probably about the best way to protect your website (over and above basic security measures, like keeping everything up to date, never sharing login credentials and ensuring all passwords are secure, etc) is to go for one of the all-in-one plugins featured above, such as iThemes Security Pro, SecuPress, Wordfence Security, or All in One WP Security and Firewall.
+If your budget won’t stretch to a reputable managed hosting service (probably the best way to protect your website beyond basic security measures, such as keeping everything up to date, never sharing login credentials and ensuring all passwords are secure), your best bet is to go for one of the all-in-one plugins featured above, such as iThemes Security Pro, SecuPress, Wordfence Security or All in One WP Security and Firewall.

-Taking this route has the double benefit of also requiring the minimal input from you — everything is handled automatically, without you having to lift a finger.
+Taking this route has the double benefit of requiring minimal input from you — everything is handled automatically, without you having to lift a finger.

-Which hopefully leaves you to focus on running your online business, safe in the knowledge that your website is about as safe as it can realistically be.
+Which, hopefully, will leave you to focus on running your online business, with the knowledge that your website is about as safe as it can realistically be.

 Using/used any of the above?
 Any others?
 Thoughts?